AnanthSankaralingam/chromie/README.md

 ### TODOs
 1. no hybrid ui types, i.e. popup + content injection
 2. offline job for scraping api docs. live API expensive and sometimes times out (max 29s). add a profile to scraper.
-3. migrate to sonnet 4.5 for coding. make easy client for model switching
+3. build reusable html components that coder can reference instead of re-building every time.
-4. samples to home page for easy forking - use for outreach. put easy samples on chrome store
+4. put easy samples on chrome store (i.e. ChatGPT in side panel)
 5. Record videos from template extensions to reuse for future outreach.
 6. store initial prompts for all projects, only description from manifest is saved right now.